Last Updated on June 3, 2024 by Soumya

 Do you wonder how and where the Sultans of the Ottoman Empire lived?
 Visit the Topkapi Palace in Istanbul to experience for yourself.

-The Topkapi Palace was the royal residence as well as the administrative center of the Ottoman Empire.
-Built in the 15th century, the main palace was home to the emperors whereas the Harem housed the queens and their families.
+The Topkapi Palace was the royal residence and administrative center of the Ottoman Empire.
+Built-in the 15th century, the main palace was home to the emperors, whereas the Harem housed the queens and their families.
 The Harem, consisting of rooms, baths, mosques, and service rooms, is probably the most beautiful part of the palace and, I must say, totally worth the extra fee.
 Impressive pavilions, an awe-inspiring library, the treasury, and the palace kitchens are other unmissable sights.

 Note that Topkapi Palace is closed on Tuesdays.
 So, if you are in Istanbul on a Tuesday, you’ll need to skip this landmark.
-You can refer to Plan A above for alternate ideas.
+For alternate ideas, refer to Plan A above.

 Explore the Archaeological Museum of Istanbul

-The Archaeological Museum is actually a collection of 3 museums – the Archaeology Museum, The Tiled Kiosk Museum or the Islamic Art Museum, and the Museum of the Ancient Orient.
+The Archaeological Museum is actually a collection of three museums: the Archaeology Museum, The Tiled Kiosk Museum, or the Islamic Art Museum, and the Museum of the Ancient Orient.

 Exploring the three museums in detail can easily take 3-4 hours.
 But since you’re in Istanbul only for a day, here are the museum highlights that you should not miss.